fedekrum/Mini-Arcade/README.md

 ### 1) Install Retropie

-Do it with the Raspberry Pi Imagger app
+Do it with the Raspberry Pi Imager app

 ### 2) Make these steps on the SD card